NoobMaster-96/File_Compression_Huffman_Algorithm/README.md

 ## For Compression:
 ./encode "filename"

-An output file with .avinash extension will be created.
+An output file with ".avinash" extension will be created.
 ## For Decompression:
 ./decode "filename"

-An output file named recovered_"filename" with .txt extension will be created
+An output file named recovered_"filename" with ".txt" extension will be created